nathanchica/nchica-graph/README.md

     - Insert `newTypeResolvers` in the Domain-specific resolvers block before `rootResolvers`.
     - Alphabetize the list of typeDefs (keeping `rootTypeDefs` first) and domain resolvers.

+    The generator also updates `codegen.ts` to add a mapper for the new type, pointing to the Parent type in the new resolver file.

 4. Formatting and linting

     After scaffolding, it runs Prettier and ESLint on the new files and `src/schema/index.ts`.